-Year 5 is made up of three classes: Hufflepuff, Ravenclaw and Gryffindor
+Year 5 is made up of three classes: Hufflepuff (Mr Martin), Ravenclaw (Mrs Beckwith & Mrs Yates) and Gryffindor (Mrs Algar).

 Our year group author (Joanne Rowling) is a British writer, who is best known for her series of books starring the young wizard Harry Potter.
 J K Rowling was eager to be a writer from a young age and enjoyed writing her own books as early as six years old.
 In 1990, she came up with the idea to write Harry Potter whilst travelling by train from London King’s Cross to Manchester.
 Over the next five years, she continued to write Harry Potter by hand whilst travelling to Portugal to teach and finally returning to the UK.
 Finally, after contacting many publishers, the book was released in 1997.
 Five years later, the book was adapted into a film and was followed by six more book adaptations.
 Her writing has inspired children and adults alike to unlock their imagination, thus allowing them to become great writers.